 It comes equipped with a pressure gauge that allows you to assess the quality of the coffee as you make it, just like on a professional espresso machine.
 A low-pressure pre-infusion soaks the grinds allowing water to pass evenly through the coffee during the high-pressure extraction process, resulting in a flavorful espresso.
 Plus, digital temperature control delivers water at the right temperature, ensuring optimal espresso extraction.
 The integrated conical burr grinder allows you to grind the beans right before extraction for full flavor, dispenses the right dose of 19 to 22 grams, and the steam wand lets you texture foamed milk for the perfect café drink.
 Try your hand at latte art if you’re feeling creative.

 It can take some time to master the Breville Barista Express, as you’ll have to finesse the right settings and balance the right grind coarseness and amount, water temperature, tamp pressure, and extraction time to produce the perfect shot.
 If that doesn’t sound like any fun, consider investing in an automatic machine.
 Otherwise, get practicing!

 Best Budget: Mr. Coffee Café Barista Espresso and Cappuccino Maker

 This sleek, inexpensive semi-automatic machine delivers on both flavor and ease of use and is a smart choice for an entry-level machine that makes quality shots.
 Simply choose whether you want a single or double shot, select your grounds, fill the milk reservoir, and press a button.
 This machine makes espresso beverages with the touch of a single button, which is impressive and useful, especially considering the price.

 The Café Barista espresso coffee maker brews espresso with a 15-bar pump system and automatically froths milk into cappuccino and latte selections.
 Some reviewers thought the milk texture was a little off, but many others were happy.
-At 11.2 x 8.9 x 12.6 inches, the modern-looking machine is compact enough for most kitchens.
+Compared to the similarly affordable DeLonghi EC155M Manual Espresso Machine, the Mr. Coffee Café Barista wins for ease of use.